albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

           Land at 13, 129°M, 5.215 ft, 126 ft elevation, PAPI4.
           Distance 538 NM, time 4 h 35 m.

+The text can be slightly different depending on the used version of *Little Navmap*.

 Note that no departure runway information is given.
 Click :ref:`select-departure-runway` |Select Departure Runway| on the toolbar to select one and save the plan.